 E. Rollins Morse, a banker and stockbroker in partnership with his brother, Charles, married in May of 1873 to Marion Ronaldson Steedman.
 After their marriage, they lived at 241 Beacon.

 Lucy Morse died in December of 1892.
-Charles Morse moved soon thereafter.
-John Morse continued to live at 153 Beacon until his death in September of 1906.
+John Torrey Morse continued to live at 153 Beacon until his death in September of 1906.

 153 Beacon was not listed in the 1907 Blue Book.